liebig/cron/README.md

 });
 ```

 Now we can add our cron jobs to this route and of course call the run method.
-At the end we print the report out.
+At the end we print out the report.

 ```
 Route::get('/cron/run/c68pd2s4e363221a3064e8807da20s1sf', function () {